larryhastings/correlate/README.md

   of the way from the beginning to the end.
 This percentage is calculated similarly for both datasets, and the distance between two values is the distance between these two percentages.
+  This works well if one or both of your datasets are sparse.

 For example, if `dataset_a` had 100 items ranked 1 to 100,
-and `dataset_b` had 800 items ranked 1 to 800,
+and `dataset_b` had 800 items ranked 1 to 800, a value to
-a value to `dataset_a` with `ranking=50` in *absolute* ranking would be considered closest to a value in `dataset_b` with `ranking=50`, but when using *relative* ranking it'd be considered closest to a value in `dataset_b` with `ranking=400`.
+`dataset_a` with `ranking=50` in *absolute* ranking
+would be considered closest to a value in `dataset_b` with `ranking=50`, but when using *relative* ranking it'd be considered closest to a value in `dataset_b` with `ranking=400`.

 Which one does **correlate** use?
 It's configurable with the `ranking` parameter to `correlate()`.
-By default it uses "best" ranking.
+By default it uses the "best" ranking.
-"Best" ranking means **correlate** will compute scores using *both* methods and choose the approach with the highest overall score.
+"Best" ranking means **correlate** compute a score using *both* methods and chooses the one with the highest score.
 You can override this by supplying a different value to `ranking` but this shouldn't be necessary.
-(Theoretically it should be faster to use a specific ranking approach.
-Unfortunately this hasn't been optimized yet, so using only one ranking doesn't really speed things up.)
+(Theoretically it should be faster to use only one ranking approach.
+Unfortunately this hasn't been optimized yet, so using only one ranking doesn't currently speed things up.)

 Ranking is the last step in computing the score of a match.
 As for how ranking affects the score, it depends on whether you